 The Northumberland coast is made up of a variety of spectacular landscapes ranging from sandy beaches, high cliffs and isolated offshore islands.

 Most of the coastline is based on a series of Carboniferous limestones laid down 300 million years ago, alternating with layers of sandstone and shales.

 The spectacular Farne Islands and the crags upon which the castles of Bamburgh, Lindisfarne and Dunstanburgh are built were created around 250 million years ago by volcanic intrusions forming the Whin Sill.

 Northumberland has one of the longest stretches of semi-continuous dune coast to be found in Britain.
 These dunes formed between 3,000 and 400 years ago are still evolving, being eroded and re-deposited by coastal erosion and the westerly and north easterly winds, producing varied habitats for wildlife.

 Without the species diversity found in the warmth further south, we still see amongst the larger dragonflies Common Hawker, and occasional Southern Hawker, Golden-ringed and Four-spotted Chaser.
 Smaller species found are Common and Black Darter.

 Damselflies include the Banded Demoiselle, Large Red, Emerald, Azure, Blue-tailed and Common Blue damselflies.

 As a result of climate change some species of butterfly seem to be extending their range further north.
-The Speckled Wood and the White-letter Hairstreak have moved into the area, and the Painted Lady can be in large numbers.
+The Speckled Wood and the White-letter Hairstreak have moved into the area, and the Painted Lady can be seen in large numbers.

 The Tweed estuary has a mixture of riverbank flora, marshland & salt-marsh plants.
 The other main site is the coastal areas around Berwick, with sandstone cliff and grassland flora to the north and to the south of the Estuary, the sand dune flora, with its acidic and alkaline specialities.